Formative vs. Summative Assessments in the Classroom

 Language Skills and Assessments

-What role do assessments play in building language skills among students?
-In building language skills, how should teachers begin?
+In assessing language skills, how should teachers begin?

-There are four language skills students learn to master in the academic career; listening, speaking, reading, and writing.
+There are four language skills students learn to master in their academic career; listening, speaking, reading, and writing.

-In creating assessments for these language skills it’s important that teachers keep in mind which language skills to build first.
+In creating assessments for these language skills it’s important that teachers keep in mind ways to assess all four language skills in one lesson.

 At EduKitchen we believe that language building begins with the passive skills and then transitions to the active skills.